 Findings

-- Non-Whites in minority counties of battleground states received disproportionately more suppression ads, controlling for income, education, and party ID (HLM interaction b = 0.24, p = 0.04).
+• Non-White voters in minority counties of battleground states received significantly more suppression ads even after controlling for income, education, and party ID (HLM interaction b = 0.24, p = 0.04).

-- Among non-Whites in minority counties of battleground states, exposure tracked a 17.3% lower turnout (d ≈ −0.515); the gap versus unexposed Whites in non-minority, non-battleground counties reached 14.2%.
+• Among non-Whites in minority counties of battleground states, exposure was associated with a 17.3% lower turnout (d ≈ -0.515); the gap versus unexposed Whites in non-minority, non-battleground counties reached 14.2%.

-- Non-suppression political ad exposure was associated with higher turnout, distinguishing suppression from generic mobilization effects.
+• Non-suppression political ad exposure was associated with increased turnout, distinguishing suppression effects from generic political advertising.

 Connections